-If you have had a cesarean delivery (also called a C-section) before, California Hospital supports your decision to deliver your next baby vaginally.
+If you have had a cesarean delivery (also called a C-section) before, St. John's supports your decision to deliver your next baby vaginally.

 When medically indicated by your physician, the option of vaginal birth after previous cesarean delivery is now available to you.
 This is called vaginal birth after cesarean, or VBAC.
 Our certified nurse-midwives are specialists in vaginal birth after cesareans and have received national recognition for their success in this procedure.

 Having a VBAC can be a safe choice for most women.
 Whether it is right for you depends on several things, including why you had a C-section before and how many C-sections you've had.
 You and your doctor can talk about your risk for having problems during a trial of labor.

 What would make me a good candidate for a VBAC?

 According to the American College of Obstetricians and Gynecologists, you're a good candidate for a vaginal birth after a c-section if you meet all of the following criteria:

 - Your previous cesarean incision was a low-transverse uterine incision (which is horizontal) rather than a vertical incision in your upper uterus (known as a "classical" incision) or T-shaped, which would put you at higher risk for uterine rupture.
 (Note that the type of scar on your belly may not match the one on your uterus.)

 - Your pelvis seems large enough to allow your baby to pass through safely.
 (While there's no way to know this for sure, your practitioner can examine your pelvis and make an educated guess.)

 - You've never had any other extensive uterine surgery, such as a myomectomy to remove fibroids.